WHY CONSERVE NORTH TEXAS?

-NCTCOG's Transportation Department and Regional Transportation Council serve as the Metropolitan Planning Organization (MPO) for the Dallas-Fort Worth area, which involves a collaborative structure of stakeholders and committees that coordinate to address the region's complex transporation needs.
-Transportation staff offer expertise to the Regional Transportation Council and technical committees with transportation-related matters.
+NCTCOG's Transportation Department and Regional Transportation Council serve as the Metropolitan Planning Organization (MPO) for the Dallas-Fort Worth area, which involves a collaborative structure of stakeholders and committees that coordinate to address the region's complex transportation needs.
+Transportation staff offer transportation-related expertise to the Regional Transportation Council and technical committees.

 Environment and Development Department